Tax audit for businesses

 - It is important to read the notification letter very carefully and respond before the 30-day deadline.

 - Actively engage with your CRA auditor to help the auditor to narrow the focus of inquiry.

 The Way Ahead!

-Accountingmississauga.ca, the best primary corporate tax accountant in Mississauga, with its team of highly skilled accounting professionals, can review your books and practices ensuring that you are abiding by the law of the land.
+Billah and Associates Inc. can be your primary corporate tax accountant in Ontario, with its team of highly skilled accounting professionals, who can review your books and practices ensuring that you are abiding by the law of the land.